damiansilbergleithcunniff/nodebb-theme-spaffnerds/README.md

-# spaffnerds Theme for NodeBB
+# Quickstart Theme for NodeBB

 This repository contains all of the preparatory work for a theme based off of the [Persona theme](https://github.com/NodeBB/nodebb-theme-persona).
 If you'd like to base your theme off another supported theme instead, switch to the appropriate branch: